meqaio/swagger_meqa/README.md

 ## Getting Started

-The compiled binaries for Linux, Windows and MacOS are under releases directory.
+The compiled binaries for Linux, Windows and MacOS are under this repo's "releases" directory.
 You can also docker pull meqa/go:latest.

 There are two steps
 * Use your swagger spec (e.g. swagger.yml) to generate the test suite files.